8go/matrix-commander/README.md

                         user ids are given, the OpenID of these users will be fetched.
 As response the user id(s) and OpenID(s) will be printed.
+  --delete-device DELETE_DEVICE [DELETE_DEVICE ...]
+                        Delete one or multiple devices.
+By default devices belonging to matrix-commander will be deleted.
+If the devices belong to a different user, use the --user argument to specify the user, i.e. owner.
+Only exactly one user can be specified with the optional --user argument.
+Device deletion requires the user password.
+                        It must be specified with the --password argument.
+If the server uses only HTTP (and not HTTPS), then the password can be visible to attackers.
+Hence, if the server does not support HTTPS this operation is discouraged.
   --whoami              Print the user id used by matrix-commander (itself).
                         One can get this information also by looking at the credentials file.